UK TAX YEAR: All You Need to Know

 Because limited corporations have a separate financial year than sole traders and partnerships, they are not included in this list.
 This financial year begins on the company’s “birthday” (the day it began trading, as defined once it was registered with Companies House) and ends the day before that date the following year.

 A limited company’s financial year is normally the same as its accounting term for corporation tax purposes.
-This is the term during which the corporation must report, and it can be a number of times over a five-year period.
+This is the term during which the corporation must report, and it can be several times over five years.

 What does the end of the tax year mean for me?